The coloring with henna is a coloring of hair that has existed for decades.

 The latter allows you to obtain colours from copper to auburn .

-The coloring with henna for white hair
+The coloring henna for white hair

 Order directly your Box color Biocoiff' with your personalized formula.

-Don't hesitate to make an appointment or order in one of our famous Parisian salons.
+You can also make an appointment or order in one of our famous Parisian salons.